llpw-build/nutrition-planet/README.md

 - Have an easy to user e-commerce website that customers can easily use to purchase sporting goods and supplements.
 - Allow customers to search, browse and filter the products on the website.
-- Utiilise Stripe for secure payments.
+- Utilise Stripe for secure payments.
-- Ecourage footfall and user to then create accounts and purchase.
+- Encourage footfall and user to then create accounts and purchase.
 - Allow staff to be able to manage the products on the website.

 ### User Goals

-- Easily purhcase sporting goods and supplements.
+- Easily purchase sporting goods and supplements.
 - Easily look through the products on the store.
 - View their order and previous orders.
 - Leave reviews on the products.